| CASTLE

 falcons – hence the castle’s name – is all that

 remains of the original structure.
+Its

 origins are much uncertain.
 The earliest records hold that King